nrdobie/reserializer/README.md

 ## Why Reserializer?

-Data serialization is used to help send and store data when Objects can't be sent, such as HTTP requests, file and local storage, and IPC.
+Data serialization is used to help send and store data when objects can't be sent, such as HTTP requests, file storage, local storage, and IPC.
 Reserializer is designed to be a quick and easy solution to build serializers that are able to both serialize and unserialize data.

 ## Example